zhuofaner/lexpro-dart/README.md

 # lexpro
 If picture can not be seen, read me at [github](https://github.com/zhuofaner/lexpro-dart).

+You can also learn from `example.dart`, it's so easy and full with comments.

-Lexers for different languages in Dart with Regular Expressions adapted from the awesome [pygments](https://pygments.org) library.
+Intro: Lexers for different languages in Dart with Regular Expressions adapted from the awesome [pygments](https://pygments.org) library.

  Edit and Add new features by [jackyanjiaqi](https://github.com/jackyanjiaqi)